virl/underdark-android/README.md

 ## Author
 You can contact me at http://telegram.me/virlof

+##License
+This library can be is for non-commercial and educational purposes only.
+If you want to use it in your products, please contact the author.

 ## Installation
 First, add underdark repository in your root or app's build.gradle:
 ```